chromice/ae/README.md

 In addition to regular methods, compound fields also exposes these:

-- `components(...)` sets all components comprising the field, plus any filler strings.
+- `components(...)` sets all components comprising the field, including any filler strings.
 - `serialize($function)` accepts a function that takes an array of individual component values and concatenates them.
 - `unserialize($function)` accepts a function that breaks a string into an array of component values.